 • Complete – It should contain vitamins A, D, E, and all 8 of the B-complex vitamins; minerals including calcium and magnesium; and trace minerals including iodine, copper, chromium, manganese, molybdenum, and zinc.
 Iron supplementation should be limited to menstruating females and anemics.
 Excessive iron levels have been linked to increased cancer risk.

-• Absorption/Availability – Your multivitamin should be readily absorbed, usually in liquid or capsule form, and should contain the form of vitamins and minerals that is available to your body.
+• Absorption/Availability – Your multivitamin should be readily absorbed, usually in liquid or capsule form, and should contain the most bio-available form of vitamins and minerals.
 For example, natural vitamin E (d-alpha) is better absorbed and metabolized than synthetic vitamin E (dl-alpha).
-If you look at the vitamins and nutrients in one of our most recommended multivitamin Annie's MultiNutrient without Iron you will notice that all of them are in their most active form ready for your body to utilize.
+If you look at the vitamins and nutrients in one of our most recommended multivitamins Annie's MultiNutrient without Iron you will notice that all of them are in their most active form ready for your body to utilize.
 Supplementation should take place throughout the day to allow your body time to efficiently absorb everything you are giving it.

 • Reliable – You want a company to put in the multivitamin what it claims it puts in.
 In 2010 the FDA made manufacturers evaluate the identity, purity, strength, and composition of their dietary supplements.
 Unfortunately, in 2015 the FDA found that some supplements sold at big retailers did not contain what they claimed to.
 Pharmaceutical grade supplements comply and exceed the standards.

 • Makes a difference – Obviously, you are the final test.
 Every person’s supplementation needs are unique depending on age, gender, current/past diseases, diet, genetics, lifestyle, stress level, and other medications and supplements taken.